Legislation and Regulations

 Raw resulting data generated from clinical trials may consist of trial subjects’ personal information, health data, genetic resources, etc. Specifically, the following.

-In addition to the statutory requirements set out in 2.5 Use of Resulting Data from the Clinical Trials, the Guidelines for Clinical Trial Data Management issued by the NMPA set out the basic standards for the responsibility, qualification, and training of parties responsible for data management, and requirements for the design of management systems, standardisation of clinical trial data, quality control, and the assessment of clinical data.
+In addition to the statutory requirements set out in 2.5 Use of Resulting Data from the Clinical Trials, the Guidelines for Clinical Trial Data Management issued by the NMPA set out the basic standards for the responsibility, qualification, and training of parties responsible for data management, and requirements for the design of data management systems, standardisation of clinical trial data, quality control, and the assessment of clinical data.

 The term “medical devices” refers to instruments, equipment, appliances, in vitro diagnostic reagents and calibrators, materials, and other similar or related articles (including computer software) that directly or indirectly can be used with human bodies to achieve specified purposes (such as diagnosis, prevention, and monitoring) and whose effectiveness is primarily achieved by physical or other similar means rather than by pharmacological, immunological, or metabolic means (or under circumstances where these latter means serve only auxiliary functions).
 The NMPA’s affiliated organisation, the CMDE, is responsible for the technical evaluation of medical devices.